Samsung/tizen-docs/docs/application/native/guides/multimedia/image-recognition.md

     dataBuffer = NULL;
     ```

-3. To recognize the `sample.jpg` image from others, create a `g_image_object` media vision image object handle and set a label.In the following example, the image object label is set to '1'.
+3. To recognize the `sample.jpg` image from others, create a `g_image_object` media vision image object handle and set a label.

+   In the following example, the image object label is set to '1'.

     ```
     error_code = mv_image_object_create(&imagedata.g_image_object);